Want to create interactive content? It’s easy in Genially!

 Career Progression:

-Nurses typically complete a nursing program, which can range from an associate degree in nursing (ADN) to a bachelor of science in nursing (BSN).
+Nurses typically complete a nursing programme, which can range from a degree apprenticesho to a a bachelor of science in nursing (BSc).
 After completing their education, they must apply for your pin number from the Nursing & Midwifery Council (NMC)to become a registered nurse (RN).
 Some nurses pursue further education to specialise in areas such as paediatrics, oncology, or critical care.

 Nurses can start their careers as staff nurses and progress to roles such as charge nurse, nurse manager, or nurse practitioner.
 Specialisations and advanced practice roles, such as specialist nurses and nurse educators, require additional education and certification.